ThePragmaticFox/multi-threaded-java-web-server/README.md

 Implementation based on Java ServerSockets.

-  1. Block until a message is accepted
+  1. Server event loop within a dedicated thread receives new connections over the ServerSocket.
-  2. Let a Thread from the Thread Pool handle the connection
+  2. The opened connection is sent off to a thread from the Thread Pool.
-  3. Parse HTTP Receiver Header
+  3. HTTP Receiver Header is parsed.
-  4. Build HTTP Response Header + Body
+  4. HTTP Response Header (+ Body) are built and sent.
-  5. Send off the message
+  5. Connection is closed, the thread is done.
-  6. Rinse & Repeat
+  6. Rinse & Repeat.

 The server supports HTTP/1.1 GET messages.
 Everything else is declined with appropriate status codes.
 No range requests, no keep-alive.
 It serves text, images, audio and video.